syncfusion-content/maui-docs/MAUI/DataGrid/summaries.md

 ![DataGrid with formatting in caption summary row](Images\caption-summary\maui-datagrid-formatting-show-summary-in-row.png)

-### Display a custom name in place of the column name in the group caption summary text
+### Customize the column name in the group caption summary

-The column name in the group caption summary text can be customized using the DisplayName property.
+The column name in the group caption summary text can be customized using the `DisplayName` property.

-If the DisplayName property is set, the specified display name will appear in the group caption summary text.
+If the `DisplayName` property is set, the specified display name will appear in the group caption summary text.
 If it is null, the column name will be displayed instead.

 {% tabs %}
 {% highlight xaml %}